jui-kumkum/SENG637_Assignment5_Group4/Assignment5-ReportTemplate.md

 # Comparison of Results

+### Similarities:

++ Both RGT and RDC are centered around evaluating the reliability of a system.
+They are used to assess whether a system is likely to perform without failure for a desired period under specified conditions.
++ Both methodologies require failure data as a fundamental input for analysis.
+They analyze this data to make inferences about the reliability performance of the system.
++ RGT and RDC aid decision-makers in determining the adequacy of a system's reliability.
+They help in deciding whether the system can be released, needs further improvement, or requires additional testing.
++ RGT and RDC both employ statistical methods to assess and demonstrate reliability, utilizing calculations based on failure times and rates to quantify the reliability of the system.

+### Differences:

++ RGT is primarily used to track and improve reliability over time through iterative testing and fixing of identified failures, focusing on the growth aspect.
+In contrast, RDC is used to make a binary decision on whether a system's reliability meets specified thresholds at a given point in time, typically towards the end of the testing phase.
++ RGT often requires more detailed failure data over multiple iterations and is generally more data-intensive, as it seeks to monitor reliability trends.
+RDC can typically provide insights with less data, as it is concerned with demonstrating reliability at a specific instance rather than its growth.
++ RGT involves ongoing testing and is a dynamic process that aims to show improvement in reliability over time.
+On the other hand, RDC is a static assessment that does not inherently account for changes in reliability over time but rather assesses it at a snapshot in time.
++ While both methods may use graphical representations, the RDC specifically employs a chart to visually demonstrate whether the system meets the set reliability criteria, often comparing against confidence bounds.
+RGT graphs are more focused on showing the trend or trajectory of reliability improvement over the course of the testing period.

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed